 Forge User and Developer Manual

-Forge allows you to work with Git forges, such as Github and Gitlab, from the comfort of Magit and the rest of Emacs.
+Forge allows you to work with Git forges, currently Github and Gitlab, from the comfort of Magit and Emacs.

 Copyright (C) 2018-2024 Jonas Bernoulli <emacs.forge@jonas.bernoulli.dev>